 Wood heating with a space heater is very different than other forms of heating.
 There will be temperature variations in different parts of the house and there will be temperature variations throughout day and night.
-This is normal, and for experienced wood burners these are advantages of zone heating wood burning.
+This is normal, and for experienced users of wood heating, these are advantages of zone heating.

 Wood heaters don't have a steady heat output.
 It is normal for the temperature to rise after a new load of wood is ignited and for its temperature to gradually decrease throughout the burning cycle.
 This increasing and decreasing temperature can be matched with the household routines.
 For example, the temperature in the area can be cooler when the household is active, and it can be warmer when it is inactive.

-Wood burns best in cycles.
-A cycle starts when a new load of wood is ignited by hot coals and ends when that load has been consumed down to a bed of charcoal about the same size as it was when the wood was loaded.
+A cycle begins when a new load of wood is ignited by the hot embers and ends when it is consumed and only remains embers the size of those found in the firebox when the wood has been added.